-To foster school-community connections as well as obtain data pertinent to outreach, development, and sustainability of school, the BFA Founders and Advisory Committee developed and administered a charter school interest survey of the Upper Merrimack/Southern Belknap area.
-The survey included volunteer interest and background and experience specific to BoT recruitment.
+To foster school-community connections as well as obtain data pertinent to outreach, development, and sustainability of school, the BFA Founders and Advisory Committee developed and administered a charter school interest survey of the greater Pittsfield area.
+The survey was designed to include volunteer interest and background and experience specific to BoT recruitment.
 See Appendix M: Benjamin Franklin Academy Advisory Board Charter School Interest Survey.